jlsemi/smartsnmp/README.md

-One of the biggest bonuses (aka smartest features) of this agent is that you can write your own private mib and loaded by it only if you learn to write a lua file as shown at files in the example directory.
+One of the biggest bonuses (aka smartest features) of this agent is that you can write your own private mib and loaded by it only if you learn to write a lua file as shown at files in the `mibs` directory.

-There are two interfaces for the register and unregister of you mib nodes as shown at example/init.lua

 Operation
 ---------